Kristina01111000/Drws_site/README.md

 Can't left align or justify text, most of the text is offscreen when i try to do it, try to move x over so i can justify the text, then add 65 to x for the graphs
 Try to make logo smaller and to the left in the pdf

-figure out why siteground security was causing issues with login
+figure out why siteground security was causing issues with login or find a new security plugin for both sites

 think about header changes